serfriz/caddy-custom-builds/README.md

 ### Container Creation

-Simply create the container using the `docker run` command, or a `docker-compose.yml` file including the neccesary [environment variables](https://caddyserver.com/docs/caddyfile/concepts#environment-variables) depending on the modules used.
+Simply create the container using the `docker run` command, or a `docker-compose.yml` file including the necessary [environment variables](https://caddyserver.com/docs/caddyfile/concepts#environment-variables) depending on the modules used.
 The following blocks contain examples for both methods using `<caddy-build-name>` as the image name (replace it with the desired Caddy build name), and including all environment variables required by the modules listed above (some may not apply to your specific build).

 #### Docker Run